-Muscles create movement by generating force and transferring force to the attached bones by way of connective tissue.
+Muscles create movement by generating force and transferring force to the attached bones through connective tissue.

-The origin of a muscle is where it attaches to a bone, closest to the midline of the body.
+The origin of a muscle is where it attaches to a bone closest to the body’s midline.
 The insertion point is the opposing end of the muscle.

 Some muscles have multiple heads and thus have multiple points of connection.

-The muscles of the human body are arranged in groups or pairs based on their actions and the joints that exert force.
+The human body’s muscles are arranged in groups or pairs based on their actions and the joints that exert force.

-Agonist muscles are the prime movers, so they are the primary muscle involved in joint movement.
+Agonists’ muscles are the prime movers and the primary muscle involved in joint movement.

 Synergist muscles are secondary muscles supporting the action of the prime mover.

-The antagonist is one that opposes the prime mover for a given movement.
-It relaxes and is inhibited when the agonist muscle is activated.
+The antagonist opposes the prime mover for a given movement.
+It relaxes and is inhibited when the agonist’s muscle is activated.

-Stabilizer muscles are the muscles that work to stabilize joints and support joint movement, but they do not contribute much to joint motion.
+Stabilizer muscles work to stabilize joints and support the joint movement, but they do not contribute much to joint motion.

-Muscle synergies are the activation of a group of muscles to generate movement around a certain joint.
+Muscle synergies activate a group of muscles to generate movement around a certain joint.

 All content published on PTPioneer is checked and reviewed extensively by our staff of experienced personal trainers, nutrition coaches, and other Fitness Experts.
 This is to make sure that the content you are reading is fact-checked for accuracy, contains up-to-date information, and is relevant.
 We only add trustworthy citations that you can find at the bottom of each article.
 You can read more about our editorial integrity here.